polterguy/polterguy.github.io/documentation/magic.endpoint/index.md

 returned to the caller.

-**Notice** - To allow for _any_ arguments to your files, simply _ommit_ the **[.arguments]** node in your Hyperlambda althogether.
-Alternatively, you can also partially ignore arguments sanity checking of individual nodes, by setting their values to `*`, such as the following illustrates.
+**Notice** - To allow for _any_ arguments to your files, simply _ommit_ the **[.arguments]** node in your Hyperlambda althogether, or supply an **[.arguments]** node and set its value to `*`.
+Alternatively, you can also _partially_ ignore arguments sanity checking of individual nodes, by setting their values to `*`, such as the following illustrates.

 ```
 .arguments